cshbli/ML-CV-AI/optimization/compiler/tvm/README.md

 TOPI is the operator collection library for TVM, to provide sugars for constructing compute declaration as well as optimized schedules.

+TOPI provides numpy-style generic operations and schedules with higher abstractions than TVM.

 ## Quantization

 ![TVM Quantization](tvm_quantization.png)